Converting Easytrieve Logic: Creating the Program Structure

 “Library” – the part of the Easytrieve program from the beginning to the first SORT or JOB statement – where the

-files and fields were defined – and also DEFINE and HEADING statements within the body of your
+files and fields were defined – and also DEFINE and HEADING statements within the

-definitions into Jazz is a simple process that is fully automated, and is the
+Converting EZT data definitions into Jazz is a simple process that is

-first stage of the three-stage EZT conversion process.
+fully automated, and is the first stage of the three-stage EZT conversion

-program to use this data, in two more stages.
+Next you create an appropriate Jazz program to use this data, in two more stages.
+Stage 2 is to create the appropriate program

-subject of this Help page, which concentrates on using the dialog
+structure, which is the subject of this Help page, which concentrates on using

-New/Logic/Batch program to create the appropriate program structure.
-For this we’ll focus on JOB and SORT statements.
-This may be all that you need, as it may be
+focus on JOB and SORT statements.
+This may be all that

-sufficient to use the PRINT and COPY options to produce the output that you
+you need, as it may be sufficient to use the PRINT and COPY options to produce

 Usually however this is only the start.
 In all but the simplest

-cases you’ll have logic within your program for calculations, printing reports,
+cases you’ll have logic within your program for

-etc that require your EZT logic within the JOB to be converted
+calculations, printing reports, etc that require your EZT logic within the JOB to be converted

 to Jazz logic.
-For this you

-will convert your EZT logic in chunks to Jazz logic, using the Easytrieve
+For this you will convert your EZT logic in chunks to Jazz

-the EZT Conversion process, and the subject of the next Help page, JazzUGEZTLogic2.
+This is Stage 3 of the EZT Conversion process, and the subject of the

 Finally, if your EZT program contains several JOB statements, then you